 The laughter of the Gods

 Without an observer, it all seemed purposeless.
 And, so the Gods made man and man made his Gods.
-To be the sole witness of the self, bored the Gods.
+To be the sole witness of the self, so bored were the Gods.
 So, they took a part of themselves and created the notion of the other.

 And, light went into darkness, man into woman, day into night, ying into yang, laughter into tears, pain into love, failure into success... and it was all good.
 It was all the same one, witnessing the other through a veil which reminded them of what lay the other side, and they ached for each other, for completion.
 For how could they exist without the other, and yet how could they be complete without the other?
 To each, the other was the other.